St Peter's Church, Arkley: History

 the west door (2023) is dedicated to local stalwarts Geoffrey and Jan Mabbett.
 This replaced one installed in 1953 for the Coronation of Queen Elizabeth II, which, after 70 years, was in poor condition.
 Another bench, to commemorate the Coronation of Charles III (2023), was unveiled by Theresa Villiers MP and is in the garden behind the church.

 St Peter's was originally built for the benefit of Durant's tenants and workers, but, some years after his death, it became a chapel-of-ease of St John the Baptist Church, Chipping Barnet.
 It was dedicated for this purpose in 1888 by Alfred Blomfield, Bishop of Colchester, son of Charles Blomfield.

 Arkley became a separate parish in 1905 with St Peter's as its church.
-Since the 1980s St Peter's has been part of the Chipping Barnet Team Ministry.
+Since 1983 St Peter's has been part of what is now the Chipping Barnet Team Ministry.

 Notable people

 The ashes of the English actor Trevor Howard are buried in an unmarked plot near the church.
 A small plaque on the exterior wall of the church commemorates the Howard family.

 Christine Hardman, who, as Bishop of Newcastle, became the second female diocesan bishop in the Church of England, was married at St. Peter’s in 1971.

-The Vicar since 2024 has been the Revd Cindy Kent, former lead singer of the 1960s/70s folk-pop band the Settlers.
+The Vicar from 2024-6 was the Revd Cindy Kent, former lead singer of the 1960s/70s folk-pop band the Settlers.